-Executive Vice President and Vice Dean, Human Resources and Organization Development and Learning
+Executive Vice President and Vice Dean for Human Resources

-Nancy Sanchez, executive vice president and vice dean for human resources and organization development and learning, is responsible for strategic human resource initiatives, practices, and overall operations that support more than 40,000 faculty, staff, and students across NYU Langone Health.
+Nancy Sanchez, executive vice president and vice dean for human resources, is responsible for strategic human resource initiatives, practices, and overall operations that support more than 40,000 faculty, staff, and students across NYU Langone Health.
 Having started her career in human resources (HR), she has held numerous leadership roles in areas of compensation, benefits, employee and labor relations, recruitment, and training.

 Ms. Sanchez developed an early business philosophy: build an effective team with high service expectations and a partnership with all levels in the organization.
 This has been critical to her goal of designing programs and initiatives that support the growth of those who aspire to assume leadership roles, while also fostering the overall development of faculty and staff.